Brunoenr02/software_design_principles_python/README.md

 # Software Design Principles – Notification System (Python)

-[//]: # (Replace USERNAME and REPO below after pushing the repo) [![Python application](https://github.com/Brunoenr02/software_design_principles_python/actions/workflows/python-app.yml/badge.svg)](https://github.com/Brunoenr02/software_design_principles_python/actions/workflows/python-app.yml)
+[![Python application](https://github.com/Brunoenr02/software_design_principles_python/actions/workflows/python-app.yml/badge.svg)](https://github.com/Brunoenr02/software_design_principles_python/actions/workflows/python-app.yml)

-A tiny, production-style example that demonstrates SOLID design principles using a notification service in Python.
+A tiny, production-style example that demonstrates **SOLID design principles** using a notification service in Python.

+## 🎯 Design Principles Demonstrated

+### **S** - Single Responsibility Principle (SRP)
+- Each notifier class has only one responsibility: sending notifications via its specific channel
+- `NotificationService` has only one responsibility: orchestrating the notification process

+### **O** - Open/Closed Principle (OCP)
+- Easy to add new notification channels without modifying existing code
+- Just implement the `Notifier` interface and plug it in

+### **L** - Liskov Substitution Principle (LSP)
+- All notifier implementations are interchangeable
+- `EmailNotifier`, `SMSNotifier`, and `PushNotifier` can be substituted without breaking functionality

+### **I** - Interface Segregation Principle (ISP)
+- The `Notifier` interface is minimal and focused
+- No client is forced to depend on methods it doesn't use

+### **D** - Dependency Inversion Principle (DIP)
+- `NotificationService` depends on the `Notifier` abstraction, not concrete implementations
+- High-level modules don't depend on low-level modules

-## What’s inside
+## What's inside
-- **SRP, OCP, LSP, DIP** applied to a real scenario
+- **Complete SOLID implementation** with a practical notification system
 - `src/notifications/` with abstractions and concrete notifiers
-- Unit tests with `pytest`
+- Unit tests with `pytest` demonstrating testability
-- GitHub Actions workflow for CI (`.github/workflows/python-app.yml`)
+- GitHub Actions workflow for CI/CD
+- Extensible architecture for adding new notification channels

 ## Quickstart